 Orientation Frequently Asked Questions

-Orientation is a required program for all new students entering the College, and is an opportunity to become acquainted with the Providence’s campus, its services and policies.
-It is also a chance to meet other students and have questions answered by the Orientation staff, faculty, and members of the College’s administration.
+Orientation events are required for all new students entering the College, and are an opportunity to become acquainted with PC’s campus, its services, and policies.
+Virtual and in-person programming are both great ways to meet other students and have questions answered by student leaders, faculty, and members of the College’s administration.

 QUESTIONS FREQUENTLY ASKED BY STUDENTS:

 What do I need to do in preparation for the program?

 A comprehensive mailing regarding Orientation will be sent to first-year and fall transfer students beginning in mid-May.
 Within the mailing will also be a “to-do” list for the summer months, with due dates next to each item.
 Students are asked to attend to the items listed as quickly as possible.

 For summer 2020, new students will be pre-registered for all of their courses for the fall semester, based on academic requirements, course availability, and exam/survey results.
 Placement exams and surveys help our faculty and staff identify appropriate course levels for certain subjects, or areas of interest, for first-year students.
 In July, students will have the opportunity to virtually connect with an academic department representative in groups to have many questions answered about the fall.
 If any course adjustments need to be made on a student’s schedule, that meeting – or individual contact with the student’s department chair thereafter – should help clear up concerns.

 I’m no longer interested in the major I selected when I applied to PC.
 How can I change it?

 Incoming students must obtain permission to change academic majors by June 1st, or after matriculating to campus in the fall.
 Majors must be changed in writing.
 To do so, please complete a New Student Change of Major form and return it to the Office of the Registrar.